arbal/awesome-stars/README.md

 - [sarah314/SpyPi](https://github.com/sarah314/SpyPi) - An (un-)ethical hacking-station based on Raspberry Pi and Python
 - [SvenVD/rpisurv](https://github.com/SvenVD/rpisurv) - Raspberry Pi surveillance
 - [bjoernkarmann/project_alias](https://github.com/bjoernkarmann/project_alias) - Alias is a teachable “parasite” that is designed to give users more control over their smart assistants, both when it comes to customisation and privacy.
 Through a simple app the user can train Alias to react on a custom wake-word/sound, and once trained, Alias can take control over your home assistant by activating it for you.
-- [facebookresearch/detectron2](https://github.com/facebookresearch/detectron2) - Detectron2 is FAIR's next-generation platform for object detection and segmentation.
+- [facebookresearch/detectron2](https://github.com/facebookresearch/detectron2) - Detectron2 is FAIR's next-generation platform for object detection, segmentation and other visual recognition tasks.
 - [thomasloven/hass-lovelace_gen](https://github.com/thomasloven/hass-lovelace_gen) - 🔹 Improve the lovelace yaml parser for Home Assistant
 - [custom-components/sensor.personalcapital](https://github.com/custom-components/sensor.personalcapital) - 💵 Personal Capital Integration for Bank Account Monitoring
 - [checkymander/iMessagesBackdoor](https://github.com/checkymander/iMessagesBackdoor) - A script to help set up an event handler in order to install a persistent backdoor that can be activated by sending a message.